dotnet/coreclr/Documentation/install/get-dotnetcore-raw-windows.md

 .NET Core NuGet packages are available on the [.NET Core myget feed](https://www.myget.org/F/dotnet-core), which you can more easily view on [gallery](https://www.myget.org/gallery/dotnet-core) for the feed.

-The preferred approach to acquire .NET Core is via the [.NET Core DNX SDK](get-dotnetcore-dnx-windows.md).
+The preferred approach to acquire .NET Core is via the [.NET Core CLI tools](get-dotnetcore-windows.md).
 It's the easiest approach.
 Alternatively, you can [build from source](../building/windows-instructions.md).
 This "raw" approach falls between the two in difficulty.

 NuGet Restore Packages
 ======================